Borda/lightning-YOLOs/README.md

 ## ⚠️ Disclaimer

-**THIS IS AN EXPERIMENTAL EDUCATIONAL PROJECT**

-- ❌ Not intended for production use (yet)
-- ❌ May contain bugs and incomplete features
+This is an experimental educational project for learning purposes:

 - ✅ Great for learning PyTorch Lightning + YOLO
 - ✅ Demonstrates modern ML engineering practices
 - ✅ Safe for experimentation and education
+- ⚠️ Not battle-tested for production use
+- ⚠️ May contain bugs and evolving features

-**Use at your own risk.
-Always validate results thoroughly if adapting for any critical application.**
+Always validate results thoroughly if adapting for any application.

 ______________________________________________________________________

 ## 🌟 Star History

-If you find this educational project helpful for learning, please consider giving it a star! ⭐
+If you find this project helpful for learning, please consider giving it a star! ⭐

 ______________________________________________________________________